 Unless otherwise indicated, all Scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®).
 Copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 The ESV text may not be quoted in any publication made available to the public by a Creative Commons license.
-The ESV may not be translated in whole or in part into any other language.
+The ESV may not be translated into any other language.